cg94301/sencast/README.md

 # Twitter Sentiment Analysis for Stock Market
 ## Udacity MLND Capstone Project

-This repository contains the deliverables for the Udacity Machine Learning Engineer Nanodegree.
-The report for this project is SenCast.pdf.
-All programming was done in the IPython notebook sencast.py27.ipynb.
-An HTML version of this notebook is saved in sencast.py27.html.
+This repository contains the deliverables for the Udacity Machine Learning Engineer Nanodegree capstone.
+The report for this project is `SenCast.pdf`.
+All programming was done in the IPython notebook `sencast.py27.ipynb`.
+An HTML version of this notebook is saved in `sencast.py27.html`.

 This project uses the following data:

 ## Dow Jones Ticker Data

-Can be found locally in data/dowjones/table.csv
+Can be found locally in `data/dowjones/table.csv`

 ## Twitter Benchmark Data

-Can be found locally in data/dowjones/tweets.searchapi.2016-xx-xx.json
+Can be found locally in `data/dowjones/tweets.searchapi.2016-xx-xx.json`

 ## Opinion Lexicon